zeeshanali/Online-Help/docs/Graphical_User_Interface_9_0.md

 <a id="f9.1"></a>
 ![md_Graphics/dashboard.png][f9.1]

 The Dashboard displays a set of charts that provide usage and performance data at several levels for each file system.
 At the top level, this window displays an aggregate view of all file systems you're currently monitoring.
-You can select to monitor individual file systems and servers by clicking Configure Dashboard; See <a href="#9.1.2">Configuring the Dashboard</a>.
+You can select to monitor individual file systems and servers by clicking **Configure Dashboard**; See [Configuring the Dashboard](#9.1.2).

-To view charts for OSTs and MST(s), select the specific file system.
+To view charts for OSTs and MDT(s), select the specific file system.
 Then select the desired target(s).

 At the top, the Dashboard lists the file system(s) being managed or monitored-only.
 The following information is provided for each file system:

 - *File System name*: The name assigned to this file system during its creation on the Configuration window.
 - *Type*: Monitored or Managed.
 "Managed" file systems are configured and managed for high availability (HA).
-Managed file systems are both monitored and managed, whereas "monitored" file systems are monitored-only and do not support failover via Intel® Manager for Lustre* software.
+Managed file systems are both monitored and managed, whereas "monitored" file systems are monitored-only and do not support failover via Manager for Lustre\* software.
 - S*pace Used / Total*: This indicates the amount of file system capacity consumed, versus the total file system capacity.
 - *Files Used / Total*: This indicates the total number of inodes consumed by file creation versus the total number of inodes established for this file system.
 - Clients: Indicates the number of clients accessing the file system at this moment.